2011 Nissan Altima Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2011 Nissan Altima
+A guide to repairs, service, and maintenance costs for your 2011 Nissan Altima

 The engine may stall at times due to a failed crankshaft position sensor and/or camshaft position sensor, These sensors can fail intermittently as they warm with the engine.
 Sensors on certain models have been recalled by Nissan and will be replaced as necessary.
 Please visit our recall section for this model to see if your vehicle is covered by this recall.

 The catalytic converter closest to the cylinder head can fail causing illumination of the Check Engine Light.
 Prompt repair of this problem is recommended because the catalyst material can be sucked into the engine and cause internal damage.

 Nissan issued a recall on the fuel pump for premature failure.
 There was an owner notification program and labels were placed on the fuel pump access panel and next to the AC charge label in the engine compartment.

 2011 Nissan Altima QuestionsWhere is the fuse box located.I have been trying to locate it.
 (3 answers)

 I cannot fid it inside the car or under the hood.

 A few months ago my 2 year old shoved .47 cents into my stock CD player.
 Of course CDs stopped playing but I didn't think anything more of it.
 Then I was tboned and when repairs were done none of the interior back lighting for the cruise control buttons, menu buttons, shifter or temp controls...

 2011 Nissan Altima RecallsRattle or Vibration from Suspension While Driving